-The networking event delves into the core topics shaping the housing sector today.
+The networking utilities industry conference delves into the core topics shaping the housing sector today.
 Housing might look like a utility expo.
 It unites under one roof utility professionals and construction contractors in the UK, but it goes beyond that.

 Participants acquire insights into vital areas, including the cost of living crisis, housing safety, quality, homelessness, housing delivery, affordability, funding dynamics, and adaptive business strategies.
 They also delve into the complexities of addressing net-zero challenges, enhancing professionalism and skills, and promoting tenant and resident engagement.
 Additionally, they receive critical updates and guidance from distinguished leaders at BEIS, DLUHC, Homes England, and RSH.